deepin-community/opam/doc/pages/FAQ.md

 ---

-#### 🐫  Some package fail during compilation, complaining about missing dependencies ("m4", "libgtk", etc.)
+#### 🐫  Some packages fail during compilation, complaining about missing dependencies ("m4", "libgtk", etc.)

+> NOTE: since opam 2.1.0, the following is directly handled by opam, without
+> relying on a plugin.

 They probably depend on system, non-OCaml libraries: they need to be installed using your system package manager (apt-get, yum, pacman, homebrew, etc.) since